Napoli crushes Sassuolo 6-1 to end miserable run | Sports-Games

 - Italy

-Napoli salvaged some pride as it crushed Sassuolo 6-1 on Saturday to consolidate third place in Serie A and bounce back from a miserable run.
+Napoli salvaged some pride as it crushed Sassuolo 6-1 to consolidate third place in Serie A and bounce back from a miserable run.

-Dries Mertens scored twice, while there were also goals from Kalidou Koulibaly, Victor Osimhen, Hirving Lozano and Amir Rrahmani in a rampant display from Napoli, which was 4-0 up after 21 minutes.
+Dries Mertens scored twice on Saturday, while there were also goals from Kalidou Koulibaly, Victor Osimhen, Hirving Lozano and Amir Rrahmani in a rampant display from Napoli, which was 4-0 up after 21 minutes.

 Maxime Lopez netted a late consolation for mid-table Sassuolo.